Saxon England: What if History?

 Hastings, The Battle That Changed England

 The year is 1066, and Harold Godwinson has been crowned king Harold II of England.
-As news of Harold's crowning spreads across Europe the powers near England prepare to mount a challenge to the new king's rule.
+As news of Harold's ascension to the throne spreads across Europe his contemporaries plot to prevent him from wielding the powers of the crown.

-Upon the death of Edward the Confessor there was no definite heir to the English crown and several people claimed to be the heir.
-Harold Godwinson, Earl of Sussex, Duke William of Normandy, and Harold Hardrada, King of Norway, all made serious attempts to take the crown of England at this time.
+Upon the death of Edward the Confessor there was no definite heir to the English crown and so several people claimed to be the rightful heir.
+Harold Godwinson the Earl of Sussex, Duke William of Normandy, and Harold Hardrada the King of Norway, all made serious attempts to take the crown of England at this time.

 Harold Hardrada invaded England from the North Sea and landed near York.
-Harold Godwinson had managed to force the Witenagemot to crown him king, so he rallied an army and marched north from London to meet the Norwegians.
+Harold Godwinson had managed to force the Witenagemot, the Saxon royal council, to crown him king, so he rallied an army in lower England and marched north from London to meet the Norwegians.
 At the Battle of Stamsford Bridge he crushed the Norwegian army and shattered Harold Hardrada's hope for the crown.
-Meanwhile Duke William of Normandy had finally crossed the English Channel and landed in England.
+Meanwhile Duke William of Normandy gathered an army from his French holdings and crossed the English Channel.

 How Hastings Could Have Been